 Most critics agree that Kipling’s story “They”, published in 1904, is part of his ongoing process of grieving.
 The narrator comes across a house inhabited by the ghosts of dead children, recognises his own daughter among them, and realises that he must not come again.
 Lord Birkenhead (p.
 314) links the story and the poem: Kipling’s tender, personal side, so fiercely guarded, so much his own secret property, was revealed cautiously in the allegory “They”, and more fully in “Merrow Down”.

 See also our notrs on “I Keep Six Honest Serving-men“”

 Notes on the Text

-[Verse 3] Whitby jet Jet is a black mineral which takes a high polish and is used for ornaments.
+[Verse 3] Whitby jet: Jet is a black mineral that takes a high polish and is used for ornaments.
 Whitby in Yorkshire is the best-known source in England.

 [Verse 6] See the Introduction

 © Philip Holberton and John Radcliffe 2014 All rights reserved